 Thus, we can therefore say that \(24\; \times \;26\) is approximately 625.

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.48.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.48.

 Skill: Describing the Ways in Which Numbers are Used in Everyday Life

 The context of a problem-solving situation includes all the information surrounding that situation.
 This information helps us to understand the situation in which the quantities are used and facilitates looking critically at the numbers in question.
-In addition, context facilitates the establishment of relationships between numbers, mathematical concepts and the mathematical world.
-For all these reasons, we recommend the exploration of mathematics in contextual situations.
+In addition, context facilitates making links between numbers, mathematical concepts and the mathematical world.
+For all these reasons, it is important for students to explore and learn mathematics through problem solving and contextual situations.

 What exactly does 22 014 mean?
 We are talking about 22 014 "what"?
 In short, a number without context has little meaning.
 Therefore, it must be accompanied by units (22 014 animals, people, marbles, metres…) if it is to be understood.
-Students in the primary grades have already done number activities in a variety of contexts using a variety of units.
-In the junior grades, this contextualization must be maintained in order to further develop their sense of quantity, and this must be done with numbers in the thousands (up to 100 000).
+Students in the primary grades engaged in number activities in a variety of contexts using a variety of units.
+In the junior grades, this contextualization continues to further develop a sense of quantity with numbers in the thousands (up to 100 000).

-An important step to take is to get students to understand that the same number represents the same quantity even though the contexts are different.
-The number is only a symbolic representation of the quantity.
-If one has 1000 apples, 1000 heartbeats, or 1000 buildings, the quantity that is the grouping of a thousand does not change.
+An important step is to support students in understanding that the same number represents the same quantity even though the contexts are different.
+The number is the symbolic representation of the quantity.
+If one has 1000 apples, 1000 heartbeats, or 1000 buildings, the quantity that is one thousand does not change.
 Yet, if students are asked if they believe there are more apples than buildings, many are likely to respond that there are more buildings than apples.
 They have focused on the space occupied by the objects rather than the quantity of objects (100 000).

 Students should also recognize that depending on the context of the given situation, different interpretations can be made of the same quantity.
 For example, for young people, $100 may represent a lot of money.
 However, in context, the meaning of the number invites nuance: it is a lot for the price of a sweater, but not much for the price of a new bicycle.
 The context changes, but the quantity remains the same.
 Similarly, 100 000 blocks of wood is a lot of wood, while 100 000 hairs on the head is the equivalent of an average head of hair.
 Similarly, students may consider that 13 is not a large quantity, but if we add that it is the number of brothers and sisters we have, it takes on a whole new meaning.
 These simple, concrete examples encourage students to think about and critically analyze quantities.

 The context also allows us to recognize that the same number does not always have the same meaning.
-Indeed, when it comes to numbers, the common interpretation associates them with quantity, namely cardinal numbers.
-However, if we look at the context, we notice that some numbers do not represent quantities, but a position.
-This is the case of ordinal numbers.
-For example, in a marathon, the runner who is at position 11 582 does not count 11 582 objects.
-The number indicates the position of a single person in the given series.
-Numbers are also used as an identification code.
-Social insurance numbers, bar codes, license plates, and addresses fall into this category.
+The common interpretation associates them with a quantity, which are cardinal numbers.
+However, some numbers do not represent quantities, but rather a position, as is the case of ordinal numbers.
+For example, in a marathon, the runner who is in 11 582nd place is the 11 582nd person to cross the finish line.
+Numbers can also be used to label or identify as is the case with social insurance numbers, bar codes, license plates, and addresses.

-Source: Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
 31-32.

 Knowledge: Whole Numbers